Our aim is to protect and enhance the life chances of children and adults with learning disabilities living in Eastleigh and Romsey.

 Our Chill Out Club gives members have the chance to get together with their friends independently of carers in a warm and friendly atmosphere in the centre of Eastleigh.
 They meet for two hours every Monday evening (except Bank Holidays) to chat, have a drink and share a joke with their friends and our volunteers.

-The first Gardening Club session of the season is on Monday, March 13 from 1.00 to 4.00pm.
+The Gardening Club has re-opened for 2017.
 Maria will be on hand at our original allotment – all members welcome.
 Cost per session this year is £6.

 If you would like to try out the Gardening Club as a new member or as a volunteer, please contact the office and leave your name and number and we will call you back.
 Telephone 023 8048 3471.